camdenblatchly/bid-rent-analysis/README.md

 `R/functions.R` contains the `get_bid_rent_data` function which calculates bid rent values for a single metro area.

 `R/boston_demo` was an initial pass at calculating bid rent curves for a particular city.
-I generalized the methods in the above two files.
+I generalized the methods I used here in the above two files.